This post may contain affiliate links. Please read our disclosure policy.

 - Even if you aren’t a huge fan of spicy foods, jalapenos are a must.
 The heat is mostly located in the seeds and ribs so you can take them out.
 The green part of the jalapeno is a huge flavor booster and adds a touch of heat.
 If you like things hot and spicy, then leave those seeds in and live on the wild side.

-- Cilantro is one of those herbs that can transform a dish because it adds such freshness.
-Dice it into small pieces so it's well-distributed.
+- Cilantro is one of those herbs that can transform a dish because it adds such a fresh flavor.
+Dice it into small pieces so that it’s well-distributed.

 - Use ripe avocados.
 If the avocados are too hard, they are usually full of water and you miss out on the creamy texture.
 If you want to ripen avocados quickly, put several in a closed brown paper bag and place in a dark place.

 - Salt your guacamole well.
 Salt is the magical ingredient that pulls out the flavor from each of the ingredients in guacamole so taste test before serving.
 Test with a chip as well so you can gauge how it tastes together.